 top of page

-Fees may vary slightly depending on the service, referral pathway, or administrative requirements (such as third-party funding or reporting).
-If you’re unsure what applies in your situation, please get in touch to discuss.
+Fees can vary depending on the service provided, referral pathway, or any additional administrative requirements (such as third-party funding or written reports).
+If you’re unsure what applies to your circumstances, you’re welcome to get in touch for clarification.

 The sections below outline the main rebate and funding options available.